-On the contrary, Vancouver is creating the type of separated bikeways that make ordinary people feel safe cycling.
-In fact, cycling in some parts of Vancouver is pretty well perfect – like on the Hornby Street Separated Bike Lane, passing by the Vancouver Art Gallery.
+Vancouver is forging on, creating the type of separated bikeways that make ordinary people feel safe cycling.
+In fact, cycling in some parts of Vancouver is pretty well perfect – such as on the Hornby Street Separated Bike Lane, passing by the Vancouver Art Gallery.

-Vision Vancouver has made truly amazing improvements to cycling safety in Vancouver.
+However, there have been truly amazing improvements to cycling infrastructure in Vancouver.
 Sometimes it seems like everywhere I look, awesome separated bike lanes are springing up.

 The separated bike lane on the Burrard Bridge in July, 2009